xcat2/xcat-core/docs/source/advanced/networks/onie_switches/os_cumulus/prepare.rst

 #.
 Copy the above files into a location under the xCAT ``/install`` directory. ::

+    # Create a directory to hold the cumulus linux files
     mkdir -p /install/custom/sw_os/cumulus/

     # copy the license file